Pretham

 It was remade in Telugu under the title Raju Gari Gadhi 2.
 It is also the third collaboration of Sankar and Jayasurya after Punyalan Agarbattis and Su..
 Su...
 Sudhi Vathmeekam.
-Principal photography began in Cherai, Ernakulam on 24 May 2016.
+Principal photography began in Cherai, Ernakulam, on 24 May 2016.
 The film was released on 12 August 2016.
 A sequel titled Pretham 2 was released in 2018.

 Plot

-Three young men — Denny Kokken (Aju Varghese), Priyalal (Sharaf U Dheen), and Shibu Majeed (Govind Padmasoorya) have been friends since college.
-Together, they work till they hit their 30s and start their own business that they can enjoy in a semi-retired manner.
-They get together and invest all their money in a resort in Kerala.
-However, their happy beginning is thwarted by paranormal activities and they approach John Don Bosco (Jayasurya), a psychic who works as a mentalist in cruise ships and entertainment industry.
-John Don Bosco also assists the police as a human lie detector with his cold reading techniques.
+Three young men - Denny Kokken, Shibu Majeed and Priyalal - have been friends since college.
+Together, they work till they hit their 30s and start their own business so that they can enjoy life in a semi-retired manner.
+They invest all their money in a resort in Kerala.
+However, their happy beginning is thwarted by paranormal activities, and they approach John Don Bosco, an exorcist, who works as a mentalist on cruise ships and in the entertainment industry.
+John also assists the police as a human lie detector with his cold reading techniques.

-John informs the three hoteliers that their resort is haunted by a ghost who is seeking answers as to who killed her, why was she killed and what did they gain from her death.
-Through his investigations John reveals that the ghost is of Clara who was a bright and intelligent student from National Law College.
-Amrita (The college principal's daughter) was jealous of Clara's popularity and the fondness of her father towards Clara.
-Amrita secretly films Clara's nude scenes while bathing (in the same resort owned by the three hoteliers) and leaks it online.
-Unable to bear the shame, Clara commits suicide.
+John informs the three hoteliers that their resort is haunted by a ghost who is seeking answers as to who killed her, why was she killed, and what did they gain from her death.
+Through his investigation, John reveals that the ghost is Clara, a bright and intelligent student from National Law College.
+Amrita, the college principal's daughter was jealous of Clara's popularity and the fondness of her father towards Clara.
+Amrita secretly filmed Clara while bathing in the same resort owned by the three hoteliers and leaked it online.
+Unable to bear the shame, Clara committed suicide, by jumping off the building.
 John brings justice to Clara by answering her questions.
 He asks Amrita to see Clara by touching his hand.
 She falls down in shock, cringing away from the ghost glaring at her.
-This proves her guilt beyond any doubts.
+This proves her guilt and she is arrested for the crime.